Enhanced public key security for the McEliece cryptosystem: Description of the cryptosystem

+Concerning the matrix $\mathbf{T}$, it is obtained in the form of an $n \times n$ non-singular sparse matrix having elements in $\mathbb{F}_q$ and average row and column weight equal to $m \ll n$, where $m$ is not necessarily an integer value.
+We provide more details on its design in Section \ref{subsec:T}.

 In the system we propose, the matrix $\mathbf{Q}$, having the form \eqref{eq:matrixQ}, replaces the permutation matrix $\mathbf{P}$ that is used in the original McEliece cryptosystem and in the Niederreiter version.
-As in the original cryptosystems, both these versions exploit an intentional error vector $\mathbf{e} = \left[e_1, e_2, \ldots, e_n \right]$, randomly generated, having a predetermined weight.
-However, noting by $t$ the secret code correction capability, this weight equals $t_{pub} = \left\lfloor{\frac{t}{m}}\right\rfloor$ instead of $t$, as in the original system.
+All these systems exploit an intentional error vector $\mathbf{e} = \left[e_1, e_2, \ldots, e_n \right]$, randomly generated, having a predetermined weight $t_{pub} \le t$, where $t$ is the error correction capability of the secret code.
+In the original McEliece and Niederreiter systems, $t_{pub} = t$ is used.
+In the system we propose, we have instead $t_{pub} = \left\lfloor{\frac{t}{m}}\right\rfloor$.
 Additionally, each error vector may be subject to further constraints, as explained below.

 Let us suppose that a constraint is imposed to the vector $\mathbf{e}$ in the form:

 If we assume that the matrix $\mathbf{a}$ is full rank, the number of constraints we impose, through \eqref{eq:ErrorCondition}, on the intentional error vectors is equal to $z$.
 Obviously, in order to be implemented, this would require $\mathbf{a}$ to be disclosed as part of the public key, and this, together with condition \eqref{eq:ErrorCondition}, may introduce a weakness in the system.
 This issue will be discussed next, together with the ways to avoid such a weakness.